JoannaMnich/PFDA/README.md

+# Introduction
 This repository contains assignments and project work completed as part of the Programming for Data Analytics module.
 It showcases practical applications of Python, data processing techniques, and analytical workflows commonly used in real-world data science environments.

-Skills Demonstrated
+# Skills Demonstrated

-1 Python programming (pandas, numpy, matplotlib, seaborn)
+- Python programming (pandas, numpy, matplotlib, seaborn)

-2 Data cleaning & transformation
+- Data cleaning & transformation

-3 Grouping, filtering, and aggregating data
+- Grouping, filtering, and aggregating data

-4 Visualisation of data trends
+- Visualisation of data trends

-5 Applying best practices for reproducible analytics
+- Applying best practices for reproducible analytics

-6 Working with real datasets and converting them into insights
+- Working with real datasets and converting them into insights

+# Assignment

+# Conclusion

+This repo demonstrates the practical programming skills acquired during the Programming for Data Analytics module.
+It highlights your ability to work with real data, build analytic workflows, and produce clear, replicable results.